 After years of practice, I have become an expert at making mushroom pies and doughnuts Malaysian style with eastern spice.
 I see your mouth is watering already.
 I love cooking because it’s therapeutic and an excuse to invite friends around for a snack.
 My homemade doughnuts on the right did not last long.

 My sons are excellent cooks both my wife and I taught them the basic food skills.
 Teaching your children how to cook not only helps them develop cooking skills but gives them self -esteem and confidence to be more adventurous in later life.
+Start them off young.

 How to teach your children healthy eating habits.